 For medical questions, we encourage you to review our information with your doctor.

 Basal and squamous cell skin cancers are the most common types of skin cancer.
-They start in the top layer of skin (the epidermis), and are often related to sun exposure.
+These cancers are often related to sun exposure.

 Most skin cancers start in the top layer of skin, called the epidermis.
 There are 3 main types of cells in this layer:

-The epidermis is separated from the deeper layers of skin by the basement membrane.
+The epidermis is separated from the deeper layers of skin (the dermis and the subcutis) by a thin layer of tissue known as the basement membrane.
 When a skin cancer becomes more advanced, it generally grows through this barrier and into the deeper layers.

-Basal cell carcinoma (also called basal cell skin cancer) is most common type of skin cancer.
-About 8 out of 10 skin cancers are basal cell carcinomas (also called basal cell cancers).
+Basal cell carcinoma (BCC, also called basal cell skin cancer, or just basal cell cancer) is most common type of skin cancer.
+About 8 out of 10 skin cancers are basal cell carcinomas.

 These cancers start in the basal cell layer, which is the lower part of the epidermis.

-These cancers usually develop on sun-exposed areas, especially the face, head, and neck.
+BCCs usually develop on sun-exposed areas, especially the face, head, neck, and arms.
 They tend to grow slowly.
 It’s very rare for a basal cell cancer to spread to other parts of the body.
-But if it's left untreated, basal cell cancer can grow into nearby areas and invade the bone or other tissues beneath the skin.
+But if BCC is left untreated, it can grow into nearby areas and invade the bone or other tissues beneath the skin.

-If not removed completely, basal cell carcinoma can come back (recur) in the same place on the skin.
+If not removed completely, BCC can come back (recur) in the same place on the skin.
 People who have had basal cell skin cancers are also more likely to get new ones in other places.

-About 2 out of 10 skin cancers are squamous cell carcinomas (also called squamous cell cancers).
+About 2 out of 10 skin cancers are squamous cell carcinomas (SCCs, also called squamous cell skin cancers, cutaneous squamous cell cancers, or just squamous cell cancers).
 These cancers start in the flat cells in the upper (outer) part of the epidermis.

-These cancers commonly appear on sun-exposed areas of the body such as the face, ears, neck, lips, and backs of the hands.
+SCCs commonly appear on sun-exposed areas of the body such as the face, ears, neck, lips, arms, and backs of the hands.
 They can also develop in scars or chronic skin sores elsewhere.
 They sometimes start in actinic keratoses (described below).
 Less often, they form in the skin of the genital area.

 Actinic keratosis (AK), also known as solar keratosis, is a pre-cancerous skin condition caused by too much exposure to the sun.
 AKs are usually small (less than 1/4 inch across), rough or scaly spots that may be pink-red or flesh-colored.
 Usually they start on the face, ears, backs of the hands, and arms of middle-aged or older people with fair skin, although they can occur on other sun-exposed areas.
 People who have them usually develop more than one.